AGHG46087/ardex/README.md

 * T02: Digital Inputs - demonstration of multiple momentary switches to control LED on/off.
 * T03: Servo - demonstration of controlling a servo motor. good stuff if there is an interest robotics.
 * T04: Joystick - demonstration of controlling movement. good stuff if there is an interest robotics or video games.
+* T05: Multi RGB Driver - demonstration of multiple LEDS shift through the register and up and down.